Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Conclusion

 \section{Conclusion}

-This study employs BART to investigate the complex relationships between green finance and carbon emissions across 30 Chinese provinces from 2000 to 2023.
+This study employs BART to investigate the complex relationships between green finance and carbon emissions across 30 Chinese provinces from 2000 to 2022.
 Through careful model tuning, evaluation and diagnostic testing, we confirm the strong predictive power and robustness of the BART approach in modeling environmental-economic interactions.
 The tuned model achieves high accuracy and generalizability, making it a reliable basis for further interpretation.
 Our analysis yields several key findings: (1) green finance is a relevant predictor of carbon emissions, but with a non-linear pattern.
 The impact of GFI on CEI exhibits a distinct inverted U-shaped pattern.
-In early stages of green finance development, CEI may increase due to initial resource inputs.
-However, once GFI surpasses a certain threshold around 0.3, it begins to significantly reduce carbon intensity.
-This pattern is consist with the findings of Wu et al. \cite{wu2024impact}, and underscores the importance of long-term commitment and maturity in green financial systems; (2) regional heterogeneity is significant.
-The effects of GFI on CEI vary by region.
-Western regions benefit from early green finance adoption even at low levels, while Eastern provinces, where GFI is more mature.
-This indicates the strongest emission-reducing effects in Eastern provinces.
-Central China appears to be in a transition phase.
-These differences point to the necessity of region-specific green finance policies; (3) Green finance interacts with energy consumption, jointly influencing the outcome.
-Interaction analysis reveals that GFI moderates the effects of energy consumption on CEI.
-Specifically, high GFI can offset the emissions typically associated with high TEC, reflecting that green finance, under certain conditions, can weaken the positive correlation between energy consumption and carbon emissions, thereby playing a moderating role in emission reduction; (4) CPRI is not statistically significant.
+This result generally aligns with the previous findings of \cite{wu2024impact}.
+At low levels of GFI, the observed positive relationship with CEI likely reflects confounding structural factors rather than a direct effect of green finance.
+Once GFI surpasses a threshold of approximately 0.3, its genuine emission-reduction effect emerges, highlighting the importance of advanced development and long-term commitment in green financial systems.
+(2) Regional heterogeneity is apparent.
+The effects of GFI on CEI vary across regions.
+Eastern provinces, where green finance has a stronger presence, show the most pronounced carbon reduction effects at higher GFI levels.
+Central and Western regions, in contrast, remain in a transitional stage, with the mitigation potential of green finance not yet fully realized.
+These differences emphasize the need for region-specific strategies that account for local economic structures, technological capabilities, and policy maturity.
+(3) Green finance interacts with energy consumption, jointly influencing the outcome.
+GFI moderates the effects of TEC on CEI.
+High GFI can offset the positive emissions effects typically associated with high TEC, reflecting that green finance can weaken the correlation between energy consumption and carbon emissions under certain conditions.
+This underscores the importance of integrating financial instruments into carbon mitigation strategies, particularly in energy-intensive regions; (4) CPRI is not statistically significant.
 Contrary to expectations, CPRI does not exhibit a statistically significant impact on CEI in our model.
 However, this finding should not be interpreted as evidence that climate risk is irrelevant to carbon emissions.
-Rather it may stem from the limitations of using annual, province-level data, which may not adequately capture the more nuanced or delayed effects of climate risk.
+Rather, it may stem from the limitations of using annual, province-level data, which may not adequately capture the more nuanced or delayed effects of climate risk.
 Climate risk often exerts its influence with a temporal lag and is likely to have a more pronounced impact at the micro level, particularly on individual firms or sectors.
 This highlights the need for future research that utilizes more granular data and incorporates potential lag structures to better assess the complex relationship between climate risk and emissions.